grom-it/howto/solea/README.md

 ...is so trivial... the whole machine is kept together by only three screws and some metal latches.

 **Challenge:** the screws are PZ2, PZ1 and a security Torx screw with an inner hole.
-After removing the bottom plate you should see above picture.
+After removing the bottom plate you should see the above picture.
 Now you only have to remove the spring steel lock.

 <img src="heating-plate-dismounted.jpg" />